SyrianSpock/realsense_gazebo_plugin/Readme.md

 ## Acknowledgement

-This is repackaging of work done by [guiccbr](https://github.com/guiccbr/) for Intel Corporation.
+This is continuation of work done by [guiccbr](https://github.com/guiccbr/) for Intel Corporation.